awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.SQLServer.ToPostgreSQL.md

 # Converting SQL Server to PostgreSQL<a name="CHAP_Source.SQLServer.ToPostgreSQL"></a>

-Some things to consider when migrating a SQL Server schema to ToPostgreSQL:
+Some things to consider when migrating a SQL Server schema to PostgreSQL:
 + In PostgreSQL, all object’s names in a schema must be unique, including indexes\.
 Index names must be unique in the schema of the base table\.
 In SQL Server, an index name can be the same for different tables\.

   To ensure the uniqueness of index names, AWS SCT gives you the option to generate unique index names if your index names are not unique\.
 To do this, choose the option **Generate unique index names** in the project properties\.
 By default, this option is enabled\.
 If this option is enabled, unique index names are created using the format IX\_table\_name\_index\_name\.
 If this option is disabled, index names aren’t changed\.